probablyanasian/CurrencyBot/README.md

 ## Created by:
 - Probably an Asian#0508 (Programming)
-- perhapsacat#0348 (Art, kept programmer sane)
+- perhapsacat#0348 (Art, kept the programmer sane)

+*To Discord judge/evaluator: Thank you for taking the time to look at our project!*

-*To Discord judge/evaluator: If you guys have internships available, in the summer hopefully, please let me know.*
+*P.S.
+If you guys have internships available, in the summer hopefully, please let me know.*

-*I'm pretty close to Discord HQ* -Probably an Asian#0508
+*P. P. S. I'm pretty close to Discord HQ* - Probably an Asian#0508